Aftercare: After Substance Use Treatment

 Only about 1 in every 5 individuals that decide to get help through treatment won’t relapse in their first year.
 This means that treatment was not enough!
 It can be hard to completely change lifestyle behaviors in 30-90 days.
-Sometimes it takes longer, and aftercare provides the additional addiction treatment help that is lacking in other programs.
+Sometimes, it takes longer, and aftercare provides the additional addiction treatment help that is lacking in other programs.
 It has been proven that individuals who participate in aftercare programs are more likely to live longer and have a higher chance at long-term recovery success.
-Aftercare provides the next step, a way to utilize learned knowledge from treatment in everyday life without assimilating back into drug and alcohol use.
+Substance use aftercare provides the next step, a way to utilize learned knowledge from treatment in everyday life without assimilating back into drug and alcohol use.

 Types of Aftercare Services

 Aside from rehab, there are many things you can plan to do in your aftercare plan.
 You can never get enough help, even after treatment concludes.
 Some essential and helpful components should include:

 Intensive Outpatient: This treatment option is a little less intensive than our partial hospitalization program, but provides the same clinical, psychological, and holistic addiction treatment approaches.
 This is a non-residential program that allows patients to take part in their daily responsibilities while also focusing on recovery.
 We understand that sometimes we must be accommodating to different lifestyles, and our intensive outpatient program makes it an option for those who need further treatment to get it when they need it.
 Intensive Outpatient starts at 5 mornings a week, from 8 am- 12:30.
 Upon IOP-5 completion, our women step down to attending groups 3 days a week.